Fishing in Scotland

 River Findhorn Scotland fishing photo

-River Findhorn Scotland fishing photo The river Findhorn, whilst perhaps not as well known as its neighbours, the Spey and the Ness, provides good sporting fishing for wild salmon and trout in an outstandingly beautiful setting.
+Rainbow over the River Findhorn Scotland The river Findhorn, whilst perhaps not as well known as its neighbours, the Spey and the Ness, provides good sporting fishing for wild salmon and trout in an outstandingly beautiful setting.

 The river rises in the Monadliath Mountains and flows North East to the sea between The Spey and the Ness.